 Or what was left of him.

-He dragged his mutilated body through the burning wreckage.
-His skin hung in shreds, scorched down to the bone.
-One of his legs was nothing but a bleeding stump, and his wings... hung like torn flags from an endless war.
-Half his face was a smoking mass, melted by fire, unrecognizable.
-But what made the world stop was his one intact eye.
+He dragged his mutilated body through the burning ruins.
+His skin hung in charred shreds, scorched down to the bone.
+One leg was a bloody stump, and his wings... drooped like tattered banners after an endless war.
+Half his face was a melted, smoking mass, unrecognizable.
+But what stopped the world was his one intact eye.

 Blue.